AMWA-TV/nmos/NMOS Technical Overview.md

 #### Openly available specifications

 We are using GitHub repositories to publish the specifications.
 These are made public as soon as is sensible, and of couse are available at no cost (AMWA is using a "RAND-Z" model for this work).
-We use the Apache 2.0 open source licence for specifications (and )
+We use the Apache 2.0 open source licence for specifications (and the current open-source implementations).

 #### Self-documenting specifications